 You probably noticed that the URL of this blog post

-is made up of a pretty easy to read components.
+is made up of a few easy to read components.
 There’s the domain, the

 /learn/ route, and then the post’s slug, the lowercase title with dashes.

-It tells the server to use the blog URL configuration, and then to look
+In a typical Django setup, this tells the server to use the blog’s URL configuration, and then to look

 up a blog post whose slug matches the following text.
 You could use